CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Assign Classes an Arena Scheduling Priority Score
 ### Functionality
 Based on the determined popularity and demand of a class and the scheduling time (regular or priority) each class will have an associated icon to display the demand.
 The icon will always be next to the class name so students are aware of the demand for their desired class.
-Classes will have either have an early scheduling popularity, general popularity, or regular scheduling popularity icon to easily detail what scheduling time it will be more competetive for.
+Classes will have either have an early scheduling popularity, general popularity, or regular scheduling popularity icon to easily detail what scheduling time it will be more competitive for.
 Statistics for the % of students who plan to put it on priority vs regular decision will also be shown in a more detailed information section.
 ### Design
 Information will be collected from students to determine their estimated scheduling time (regular or priority) before they create their schedule.
 Classes will have a popularity level which will be based on how many students placed it on their sample schedule, with a database to store the amount of times placed on a a schedule and track what scheduling time the students who placed it on their schedule plan to use.
 ### QA